daizoru/node-evolve/README.md

 You can input your own rules, if they can be applied to an AST node (or the root node of the whole tree).

-### Type safety
+### Simple type checking

-node-evolve check that functions references are not mixed with values.
+node-evolve check that incompatible references are not mixed.

 For instance, if you define this context:

 ```CoffeeScript